PART 3 – NON-COURT DISPUTE RESOLUTION

 3.4

-(2) The court may give directions under this rule on an application or of its own initiative.
+(2) The court may give directions about the matters specified in paragraph (1A) on an application or of its own initiative.

-(3) Where the court directs an adjournment under this rule, it will give directions about the timing and method by which the parties must tell the court if any of the issues in the proceedings have been resolved.
+(3) Where paragraph (1A) applies, the court will give directions about the timing and method by which the parties must tell the court if any of the issues in the proceedings have been resolved.

 (5) The court or court officer will –

-(a) record the making of an order under this rule; and
+(a) record the making of any directions to which this rule applies; and

-(b) arrange for a copy of the order to be served as soon as practicable on the parties.
+(b) arrange for a copy of the directions to be served as soon as practicable on the parties.

 (6) Where the court proposes to exercise its powers of its own initiative, the procedure set out in rule 4.3(2) to (6) applies.